 The Land & Water Resources Department is responsible for maintaining lake levels for the four major lakes in Dane County: Lake Mendota, Lake Monona, Lake Waubesa and Lake Kegonsa.
 Minimum and maximum lake levels were set by the Wisconsin Department of Natural Resources in 1979 and are listed below in the information tabs for each lake.
 For information on the 2018 flooding, please visit our Flood Facts & Initiatives webpage.

-Navigational buoys in the Yahara River and Lakes are currently being removed.
+Navigational buoys in the Yahara River and Lakes have been removed.
 Please use caution on the water due to removal of buoys that would normally mark hazards and navigation.
-In November, water levels will transition to winter lake levels by opening all the dams for the Yahara Lakes.
-This change in November is expected to drop lake levels below summer minimum.

 Lake | Date | Lake Level | Min | Summer Max | 1% Flood |